coreos/fedora-coreos-pipeline/HACKING.md

 ### [LOCAL] Create your project

-It is preferable to match the project name used for prod in CentOS CI (`fedora-coreos`), but feel free to use a different project name like `fedora-coreos-devel` if you'd like.
+It is preferable to match the project name used for prod in Fedora (`fedora-coreos-pipeline`), but feel free to use a different project name like `fedora-coreos-devel` if you'd like.

 ```
-oc new-project fedora-coreos
+oc new-project fedora-coreos-pipeline
 ```

 ### [LOCAL] Fork the repo